 - Alex Harrison, Energy Partner, Hogan Lovells

-- Rubina Singh, Global Channel Proposition Manager, Centrica Business Solutions
+- Rubina Singh, Global Channel Strategy Manager, Centrica Business Solutions

 - Stephane Tetot, Director, BlackRock Infrastructure

-*Regen members can get 20% the fees quoted above with code: EVI2RE
+*The Regen network can get 20% off the private and public sector fees quoted above with code: EVI2RE